Last updated on

 The Top Platforms for Finding German Language Teachers

 - Italki is an ideal place where you can find a private German tutor or teacher.
-This platform has more than two million active members learning different languages and more than two thousand registered tutors and one thousand teachers.
+This platform has more than five million active members learning different languages and more than five thousand registered tutors and teachers.
 The prices vary between 8 and 65 dollars an hour, depending on the tutor’s qualifications, experience and rating.
 Hourly rates of German-native speaking tutors start at 20 dollars.
 Choose a teacher or a tutor whose teaching style and hourly rate suit you best and start practicing German online.
 For your convenience, Italki has developed its own language-learning app to facilitate better communication between the student and the teacher.

 - Preply enables learners of foreign languages to find native-speaking tutors for practicing conversation on Skype.
-Currently there are more than 80 native German speakers registered as tutors (out of 240 German tutors including those who are non-native speakers of German).
+Currently there are more than 800 native German speakers registered as tutors (out of 1000 German tutors including those who are non-native speakers of German).
 For many of them you can read reviews from their former students.
 Hourly rates vary but are among the most competitive in the market.
 Prices for native-speaking German teachers start at EUR15 per hour.

 - ClassGap connects international learners with over 12,000 professional online tutors for one-on-one tailor-made lessons.
-Although most members are interested in learning languages, there are many other subjects you can find a tutor for including science, humanities, health, arts, commerce as well as many others.
-When reading tutors’ profiles you can check their score, schedule and interests to help you decide who to contact.
+Although most members are interested in learning languages, there are many other subjects you can find a tutor for including natural sciences, arts, economics, computers, etc. When reading tutors’ profiles check their rating and reviews, schedule and interests to help you decide who to contact.
 Generally, most tutors’ fees are very affordable.
 For German tutors they start at $6 per hour and the average for native-speaking German tutors is between $20 and $30.

 - GermanOnlineInstitute offers private German video courses, in both one-on-one and group classes, for all those who are getting ready for the official German language exams.
-Prices for one-on-one courses start at EUR18 per 60 min unit for larger packages.
-You can also pay as you go but that will cost you EUR20 per hour.
-Group courses with maximum six participants cost EUR7 per hour.
+Prices for one-on-one courses start at EUR25 per 60 min unit for larger packages.
+You can also pay as you go but that will cost you EUR33 per hour.
+Group courses with maximum six participants cost EUR9.50 per hour.
 Free trials are available.

 - Lingoda offers interactive online classes for small groups of five students as well as one-on-one lessons with private teachers.
 Classes last 60 minutes, cover broad range of topics and are suitable for German learners of all proficiency levels.
 Prices depend on volume but, for example, if you pay upfront, 50 one-on-one lessons (duration three months) cost EUR1,100, which is EUR22 per class.
 You can also choose to pay by monthly subscription.
 Lingoda has recently taken over Easy Languages abc GmbH, which used to specialize in helping foreign students find private German language tutors for one-on-one sessions over Skype, and thus added more private tutoring to their portfolio.
-Lingoda also issues language certificates that follow the Common European Framework of Reference for Languages (CEFR) and are accepted by German embassies and consulates for issuing immigration visa to spouses of foreign nationals from non-EU countries living in Germany and by the universities in Germany as a proof of language proficiency.
+Lingoda also issues language certificates that follow the Common European Framework of Reference for Languages (CEFR) and are accepted by German embassies and consulates for issuing an immigration visa to spouses of foreign nationals from non-EU countries living in Germany and by universities in Germany as a proof of language proficiency.

 - VerbalPlanet enables you to find a personal native-speaking German teacher for private, tailor-made Skype lessons.
-For each teacher there is a personal profile, students’ feedback and their hourly rate (for a 45 min class) to help you choose a tutor that best meets your expectations.
+For each teacher there is a personal profile, students’ feedback and their hourly rate (for a 45 min class) to help you choose a German tutor that best meets your expectations.
 Prices start at EUR20 per 45 min class.
 You can pay as you go and still make use of their loyalty discount scheme.
 Trial classes are also available.

 - LiveLingua offers private one-on-one lessons with native German teachers on Skype.
-You can view each teacher’s profile information and their teaching style.
-One 60 minute lesson will cost you $25 if a 40+ hour package is ordered.
+You can view each teacher’s profile information and learn about their teaching style.
+One 60 minute lesson will cost you $30 if a 50+ hour package of standard German is ordered.
 The basic price is $35 per hour.
 Prices for exam preparation vary between $45 and $50 per hour.
 A free, full hour German lesson should help you make up your mind.

-- Learnissimo connects German learners who wish to improve their conversation skills and listening comprehension or those who just need to get ready for German exam with tutors offering private online lessons.
+- SuperProf connects German learners who wish to improve their conversation skills and listening comprehension or those who just need to get ready for German exam with tutors offering private online lessons.
 This platform is mainly targeted at students in the UK, so prices are quoted in pound sterling (starting at around £16 per hour for beginner/intermediate level) but it is also used by international customers, especially those who value transparency of this project.
 Additionally, students living in large cities in the UK can find there private teachers for in-person lessons.

 - Werbling is yet another platform that helps connect German learners with native as well as non-native German language teachers and tutors.
-Hourly rates vary, starting from 15 dollars an hour.
+Hourly rates vary widely, starting from ca 20 dollars an hour for a native speaker.

-Follow the above link “Language exchanges” to be taken to the section “Chat with German Native Speakers for Free” which is listing additional similar platforms.
+Follow the above link “Language exchanges” to be taken to the section “Chat with German Native Speakers for Free” which is listing additional similar platforms albeit with free tutors.
 You can find there German-native speakers learning your native tongue who are available for a free conversation on Skype or for a personal meeting.
-Although untrained native conversation partners cannot fully replace a professional German language teacher, they can help you improve general conversation and listening skills.
+Although in most cases untrained native conversation partners cannot fully replace a professional German language teacher, they can certainly help you improve general conversation and listening skills.
 Yet, some members at language exchanges are polyglots speaking several foreign languages and can be as good as a trained German language tutor.
 So, do not underestimate this free opportunity.